No Code/Low Code Vs. Traditional Development - Which Team Should You Pick?

-In our previous blog, we discussed what actually is low-code/no-code development, their advantages, usages, and the difference between low code and no code.
+In our previous blog, we discussed what actually is low-code/no-code development, their advantages, and usages.
 And in this piece, we are going to address the hot debate that has taken the software development industry by storm – the debate between no-code/low-code development vs. traditional custom development.

 The skepticism around implementing low-code development is understandable.
 Many believe that with the use of no-code/low-code development on the rise, traditional coding is all set to be obsolete.